sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 Here are some clarification: 1.
 "Note (in the case of products as above" may mean $(a_ka_{k-1})(a_{k-1}a_{k-2})\cdots (a_2a_1)$ can be written as $(a_2a_1)(a_3 a_2)\cdots (a_{k-1}a_{k-2})(a_ka_{k-1})$.
 This is shown in https://en.wikipedia.org/wiki/Cyclic_permutation#Properties and https://math.stackexchange.com/a/3420633/1059606 (Notice we should execute the right factor first as wikipedia says).
 2. "does not use any transposition *more than once*" is due to permutation is decomposed into one or more *disjoint* cycles.

 More specifically, this answer shows the example of $\{a^ib^jc^k \mid i> j\}$ where $i,j,k\geq 0$ are trivially met since we normally *won't remove* symbols in the construction process.
 The $i<j,i\neq k$ cases are similar.
 Then we can use $S_1 \vert S_2$ to unionize them which solves the OP's problem as Ryan Dougherty's comment says.

+IMHO, "Briefly, the Cantor's diagonal argument reads as follow:" is a bit confusing because ["Cantor's diagonal argument"](https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument#Uncountable_set) isn't related with the "injective function" and it proves by constructing one string not in the countable set $T$.

+1. More specifically about how to use "Cantor's diagonal argument": This is similar to exercise 2.5-38 in Discrete Mathematics and Its Applications 8th by Kenneth Rosen.
+The answer by the book has "Hint: First set up a *one-to-one correspondence* between the set of real numbers between 0 and 1 and a subset of these functions.
+Do this by associating to the real number
+$0.d_1d_2 … d_n …$ the function f with $f(n) = d_n$".
+It then concludes the set of the *total* function is countable and then the set of all functions including both total and *partial* functions is also countable.

+Then we follow http://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument#Real_numbers which constructs "a bijection from (0, 1) to R" in the proof process.
+2. Rushabh Mehta's answer complements Tsemo Aristide's comments where $\phi$ maps $f$ to the subset of $\mathbb{N}$
 # outline
 much of chapter 2,5,6 have been learned before.
 - By [this](https://www.reddit.com/r/learnmath/comments/s4hunt/how_long_does_it_take_for_average_person_to_learn/)